microsoft/ProjectOxford-ClientSDK/Emotion/Windows/README.md

 The sample
 ==========

-This sample is a Windows WPF application to demonstrate the use of Project Oxford Emotion API.
+This sample is a Windows WPF application to demonstrate the use of Microsoft Cognitive Services Emotion API.

 It demonstrates emotion API by specifying a URL or using a stream.